-Beginning in 2021, individuals with ESRD may be eligible to enroll in Medicare Advantage (Part C)Medicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+Beginning in 2021, individuals with ESRD may be eligible to enroll in Medicare Advantage (Part C)Medicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D)..
 Medicare Advantage replaces Original Medicare and has an annual out-of-pocket limit on Part A and Part B care that can protect you from high costs.

 Medicare covers most of the treatment you’ll need with ESRD, including medical services and supplies in hospitals, doctors’ offices and other healthcare facilities.